geeksville/framework-portduino/README.md

 Someone wanted Meshtastic for a new linux based tablet, so I'm making a new new thing (which might be useful for other projects).

-Also a variant of this library will allow removing SoftDevice from the NRF52 targets - for a dramatic flash/RAM savings (this will be built on top of [Apache MyNewt](https://mynewt.apache.org/))

 I'm going to implement the arduino libs/API layer and support the following device level access from (blessed) user-space regular apps:

 - SPI